unahouExosite/docs/scripting/README.md

 * `alias.manage`

     The manage table is only available if the referenced alias is a client.
-For the functionality provided, see 'The manage table' chapter.
+For the functionality provided, see [The manage table](#the-manage-table).

 * `alias.meta`

-    This provides read-only access to the `meta` field of the alias' resource.
+    This provides read-only access to the `meta` field of the resource.

 * `alias.name`

-    This provides read-only access to the `name` field of the alias' resource.
+    This provides read-only access to the `name` field of the resource.

 * `alias.status`

     Indicates the outcome of the most recent activity performed on the Alias.
-    Actions include the reading or writing of any of the Alias properties and functions, excluding .last and .status itself.
+    Actions include the reading or writing of any of the Alias properties and functions, excluding `.last` and `.status` itself.

-    The actual values this property can return are listed with each property and function that can affect the value of .status.
+    The actual values this property can return are listed with each property and function that can affect the value of `.status`.
 This property is read only.

 * `alias.timestamp`

     The timestamp of the most recent datapoint written to the resource.
-If the resource contains no datapoints, .timestamp will read 'nil'.
+If the resource contains no datapoints, `.timestamp` will read `nil`.

 ```
   ------------------------------------------------------------------------------